AlexBarria/ticket-tracker/README.md

     5. Using an OpenAI LLM (e.g., GPT-4o) to parse the raw text into a structured JSON object.
     6. Validating the LLM's output against a Pydantic schema.
     7. Saving the final structured data to the **PostgreSQL** database.
-* `agent-2-rag/`: (Future) A **FastAPI** service that will implement the Retrieval-Augmented Generation (RAG) logic.
+* `agent-2-rag/`: A **FastAPI** service that will implement the Retrieval-Augmented Generation (RAG) logic.
 It will receive a natural language question, translate it into a SQL query, fetch data from the database, and generate a human-readable answer.
+* `guardrails/`: A **FastAPI** service that exposes a Guardrails validation endpoint.
+It ensures that prompts adhere to predefined constraints, enhancing reliability and safety.
 * `ocr-service/`: A **FastAPI** service that exposes a text recognition model.
 It's a specialized "tool" service whose only job is to accept an image file and return the extracted raw text, preserving line breaks.
 It uses the **EasyOCR** library to perform this task.
+* `tool-web/`: A **FastAPI** service that provides a web search and summarization tool.
+It uses the Tavily API to perform web searches and OpenAI to summarize the results.
 * `postgres/`: Contains the configuration for the PostgreSQL database, including an `init-db.sql` script that creates the necessary tables on the first run.
 * `minio/`: Configuration for the MinIO object storage service, which acts as an S3-compatible server for storing the original receipt images.
 * **MLflow**: Defined within `docker-compose.yml`.
 It's configured to run using the official Docker image, with Postgres as its backend store and MinIO as its artifact store for experiment tracking.